google/tcmalloc/docs/design.md

 *   Fast, uncontended allocation and deallocation for most objects.
 Objects are cached, depending on mode, either per-thread, or per-logical-CPU.
-Most allocatations do not need to take locks, so there is low contention and good scaling for mult-threaded applications.
+Most allocations do not need to take locks, so there is low contention and good scaling for mult-threaded applications.
 *   Flexible use of memory, so freed memory can be reused for different object sizes, or returned to the OS.